tauri-apps/tauri-docs/docs/building/introduction.md

----
-title: Introduction
+# Introduction
----

-The Tauri Bundler is a Rust harness for compiling your binary, packaging assets, and preparing a final bundle.
+The Tauri Bundler is a Rust harness to compile your binary, package assets, and prepare a final bundle.

 It will detect your operating system and build a bundle accordingly.
 It currently supports: